onesteinbv/docs/Canna-United-States-Cookbook.rst

 BI tool -Done
 -------

-Follow the instructions on https://gitlab.canna.lan/canna-odoo/scripts-c2c#upgrade to upgrade the BI tool to the latest version.
+Follow the instructions on https://gitlab.xx.lan/xx-odoo/scripts-c2c#upgrade to upgrade the BI tool to the latest version.

 Because the new servers are usually clones of different entities, make double sure the config file for the BI tool is the config file for the correct entity.

-Adjust the config file (typically /home/cannareporting/canna/copy_report_data.config.sh) for V13:
+Adjust the config file (typically /home/xxreporting/xx/copy_report_data.config.sh) for V13:

 .. code::

   #!/bin/bash
-  LOCAL_DB=gu_canna
+  LOCAL_DB=gu_xx
   VERSION="13"